 One of the advantages of Amazon EC2 is that you pay by the instance hour, which makes it convenient and inexpensive to test the performance of your application on different instance families and types.
-One good way to determine the most appropriate instance family and instance type is to launch test instances and benchmark your application.
+A good way to determine the most appropriate instance family and instance type is to launch test instances and benchmark your application.

-When should I use High-CPU instance types (c1.medium and c1.xlarge)?
+When should I use High-CPU instance types?

 High-CPU instance types have a proportionately higher ratio of CPU to memory and are well suited for compute-intensive applications.
 To determine whether they are appropriate for you, launch an instance and benchmark your own application on different instance types and calculate which is most appropriate.
+For more information on instance types, see Instance Types